 Harina – Means flour but it’s slang for money.
 Pretty much the equivalent to the English word “dough” as a slang way to call money.
 I was really confused when people would ask me if I had flour with me.
 Why would I carry around flour?
 Ohhhh… yeah makes sense now!

 Pura Paja – Paja means straw but this doesn’t mean pure straw.
-It means bullsh*t.
-Paja also has some other degrading meanings which I won’t mention to keep it PG-13.
-You can look it up yourself if you’re curious.
+It means bullshit.
+Paja also has some other degrading meanings related to a man’s genitals.
+There are actually quite a few Costa Rican slang words for that part of the body.

 Goma – It means glue but is also slang for hangover.
 If your friend wakes up in the morning after a night of partying and says tengo goma mae it means he has a terrible hangover, not glue.